Salamanca

-Salamanca ([salaˈmaŋka]) is a city in western Spain and is the capital of the Province of Salamanca in the autonomous community of Castile and León.
-The city lies on several rolling hills by the Tormes River.
-Its Old City was declared a UNESCO World Heritage Site in 1988.
-As of 2018, the municipality has a population of 143,978.
+Salamanca ([salaˈmaŋka]) is a municipality and city in Spain, capital of the province of Salamanca, in the autonomous community of Castile and León.
+Attached to the comarca of Campo Charro, the city lies on the northern half of the Meseta Central, in the western-central part of the Iberian Peninsula, straddling the Tormes river.
+As of 2017, the municipality has a registered population of 144,436.